Matthew W. Finkin

 Director, Program in Comparative Labor and Employment Law & Policy

-Professor Finkin’s teaching centers on labor and employment law in both domestic and comparative context.
-He is the author or editor, singly or in collaboration, of 10 books including Multinational Human Resource Management and the Law (4th ed.
-2013), Privacy in Employment Law (2013), the several editions of For the Common Good: Principles of American Academic Freedom (2009), and the last several editions of Cox, Bok, & Gorman’s Labor Law, long the leading casebook in American legal education.
-He is also the author of a substantial body of periodical writing on labor and employment law, comparative labor law, and legal issues in higher education.
+Matthew Finkin professes labor and employment law in both the domestic and comparative context.
+He is the author or editor, singly or in collaboration, of eleven books including Comparative Labor Law (2015), Multinational Human Resource Management and the Law (2013), the treatise Privacy in Employment Law (four editions), the last five editions of Cox, Bok, & Gorman’s Labor Law, long the leading casebook in American legal education, and a substantial body of periodical writing.

 Professor Finkin has been a Fulbright Professor at Münster University and a German Marshall Fund Lecturer at Konstanz University.
 He has lectured widely in Europe as well as in Asia and South America.
-Since 1999, he has been a member of the governing board of the Institute for Labor Law and Employment Relations in the European Union, in Trier, Germany and serves the international advisory board of the Giuseppe Pera Foundation, in Lucca, Italy.
+Since 1999, he has been a member of the governing board of the Institute for Labor Law and Labor Relations in the European Union, in Trier, Germany and serves on the international advisory board of the Giuseppe Pera Foundation, in Lucca, Italy.
 His work has been translated into seven languages.

 In addition to his academic work, Professor Finkin is active as a labor arbitrator.
 He was elected to the National Academy of Arbitrators and serves on several standing arbitral panels in the public and private sectors.
-He is a fellow of the College of Labor and Employment Relations Association for “outstanding practice in labor and employment relations.”
+In 2015, he was designated a LERA Fellow by the Labor and Employment Relations Association for “outstanding practice in labor and employment relations.”